JsBergbau/MiTemperature2/README.md

 ```
 ../LYWSD03MMC.py --atc --mqttconfigfile mqtt.conf --devicelistfile MeineSensoren.ini
 ---------------------------------------------
-MiTemperature2 / ATC Thermometer version 3.0
+MiTemperature2 / ATC Thermometer version 4.0
 ---------------------------------------------

+Please read README.md in this folder.
+Latest version is available at https://github.com/JsBergbau/MiTemperature2#readme
+This file explains very detailed about the usage and covers everything you need to know as user.

 Script started in ATC Mode
 ----------------------------
 In this mode all devices within reach are read out, unless a devicelistfile and --onlydevicelist is specified.
 Also --name Argument is ignored, if you require names, please use --devicelistfile.
-In this mode rounding and debouncing are not available, since ATC firmware sends out only one decimal place.
+In this mode debouncing is not available.
+Rounding option will round humidity and temperature to one decimal place.
 ATC mode usually requires root rights.
 If you want to use it with normal user rights,
 please execute "sudo setcap cap_net_raw,cap_net_admin+eip $(eval readlink -f `which python3`)"
 You have to redo this step if you upgrade your python version.

 ----------------------------
 Power ON bluetooth device 0
 Bluetooth device 0 is already enabled